Producing slow light in warm alkali vapor using electromagnetically induced transparency

 \subsection{Three-level atom model}

-Following the treatment in Ref.~\cite{eberly} we depict a fictitious three-level atom in Fig.~\ref{fig:fig1}, in which transitions are allowed between states 1 and 3 and between states 2 and 3 but not between states 1 and 2 - this is the so-called lambda-system because the relatively close-lying lower-levels result in a $\Lambda$-shaped configuration.
-The standard EIT experiment consists of a sample of such atoms illuminated by a strong coupling (or pump) laser of frequency $\omega_{c}$ and a weak probe laser of frequency $\omega_{p}$, both tuned to near-resonance with $|3\rangle$ from levels $|2\rangle$ and $|1\rangle$ respectively, with detunings $\Delta_{c}$ and $\Delta_{p}$ (note that in Ref.~\cite{eberly}, $\Delta_c$ is set to zero).
+Following the treatment in Ref.~\cite{eberly}, we depict a fictitious three-level atom in Fig.~\ref{fig:fig1}, in which transitions are allowed between states 1 and 3 and between states 2 and 3, but not between states 1 and 2.
+This is the so-called lambda-system because the lower levels 1 and 2 have close-lying energies, resulting in a $\Lambda$-shaped configuration.
+The standard EIT experiment consists of a sample of such atoms illuminated by a strong coupling (or pump) laser of frequency $\omega_{c}$ and a weak probe laser of frequency $\omega_{p}$, both tuned to near-resonance with $|3\rangle$ from levels $|2\rangle$ and $|1\rangle$ respectively.
+The energy difference between levels 3 and 1 is $\hbar \omega_{31}$, and between 3 and 2 is $\hbar \omega_{32}$.
+The laser detunings are $\Delta_{c} \equiv \omega_c - \omega_{32}$ and $\Delta_{p} \equiv \omega_p - \omega_{31}$.
 We assume that the pump beam only addresses the coupling transition $|2\rangle \rightarrow |3\rangle$ and the probe beam only addresses the $|1\rangle \rightarrow |3\rangle$ transition.
 The probe frequency is scanned around the (fixed) pump frequency, and the probe absorption is measured.

-In the Supplementary Notes we write the Hamiltonian for an illuminated three-level atom, assuming the predominant light-atom interaction to be that the incident field induces an electric dipole (Eqns.
-S1 - S9).
+In the Supplementary Materials, Sec.
+S1A - B, we write the Hamiltonian for an illuminated three-level atom, assuming that the incident field-induced electric dipole is the predominant light-atom interaction.